Shidh0/instadowply/README.md

 ```
 Save and Exit (Ctrl+S , Ctrl +X)

-Dont know how to add souce code of the app so i didnt lol whatever
 # USE THIS AT YOUR OWN RISK
+# Updates
-*Fixed a bug in the script in which the reels tab get stuck in 10-12 count
+* Fixed a bug in the script in which the reels tab get stuck in 10-12 count
-*Improved download speed and added asynchronous downloads.
+* Improved download speed and added asynchronous downloads.